100+ video editing terms you need to know

 Laying out all footage chronologically and syncing it with audio is a stringout.
 If there are multiple camera shots, these are stacked within the timeline.

-Sync (Synchronization)
+Sync (synchronization)

 Sync Cut